Bettys establishment |

-This solid sophisticated Yorkshire town was founded on the abundance of sulphur springs.
-My Yorkshire relatives who lived in the Huddersfield-Wakefield rhubarb triangle used to talk about Harrogate all the time, it was their day out of choice.
+This solid, sophisticated Yorkshire town was founded on the abundance of sulphur springs.
+My Yorkshire relatives who lived in the Huddersfield-Wakefield rhubarb triangle used to talk about Harrogate all the time; it was their day out of choice.
 Flower shows, parks, shopping and afternoon tea at Betty's.
-I had passed through a couple of times on the A59 on trips to Scarborough but never stopped to explore its charms.
-We were en route for London and decided to rectify the omission, arriving via the Yorkshire Dales and Blubberhouses moor on a blissful early autumn evening as the skies were turning from blue to pink to grey as the sun gave way to the moon.
+I had passed through a couple of times on the A59 on trips to Scarborough, but never stopped to explore its charms.
+We were en route to London and decided to rectify the omission, arriving via the Yorkshire Dales and Blubberhouses moor on a blissful early autumn evening as the skies were turning from blue to pink to grey as the sun gave way to the moon.

-Half an hour later we were seated in Bettys tea house, an institution that was opened in 1911 by a Swiss confectioner.
-It occupies a substantial corner building at the foot of Parliament street and has the ambience of a Viennese coffee house set in the 1930's.
-The food was good and the clientele made us feel quite young; Harrogate is the preferred choice for retirement in Yorkshire and sells itself as the happiest town in Britain.
-It reminded of a ditty that a friend recited at a Burns supper when he had been asked to toast the haggis.
-He was from Yorkshire and explained that "we don't talk to wer food where I come from and I can't pronounce Haggis cos its got an aitch (H) in it.
+Half an hour later, we were seated in Betty's tea house, an institution that was opened in 1911 by a Swiss confectioner.
+It occupies a substantial corner building at the foot of Parliament Street and has the ambience of a Viennese coffee house set in the 1930s.
+The food was good, and the clientele made us feel quite young; Harrogate is the preferred choice for retirement in Yorkshire and sells itself as the happiest town in Britain.
+It reminded me of a ditty that a friend recited at a Burns supper when he had been asked to toast the haggis.
+He was from Yorkshire and explained that "we don't talk to wer food where I come from and I can't pronounce Haggis cos it's got an aitch (H) in it.
 He then gave us a rendition of what the teacher had taught his class at school in a forlorn attempt to correct their pronunciation.

 'Arry went to 'Arrogate,